kmhabib71/Mern-Chat/README.md

 - **React.js**: A JavaScript library for building user interfaces.
 - **Node.js**: A JavaScript runtime environment for running server-side code.
 - **Socket.IO**: A library that enables real-time, bidirectional communication between web clients and servers.
+- **Google OAuth 2.0**: Used for enabling sign in with Google functionality.

 ## Setup